Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Proof of Theorem

 \begin{lemma} Suppose~$\wt D$ and~$W$ are independent.
 Then

 \end{lemma}

 \begin{proofsect}{Proof} The corresponding statement in~\cite{Biskup-Lin} (see Proposition~3.7 there) is deduced from the fact that, for $X_n(r):=2^{-n}\wt D(0,r^{\gamma^{-n}}W)$, the limits $EX_n(r)\to L_\beta(r)$ and $\Var(X_n(r))\to0$ are locally uniform in~$r\ge1$.
-This is in turn proved by noting that, thanks to \eqref{E:subadd}, both $EX_n(r)$ and~$E(X_n(r)^2)$ are downward monotone in~$n$ modulo vanishing additive correction terms.
+This is in turn proved by noting that, thanks to \eqref{E:subadd}, both $EX_n(r)$ and~$E(X_n(r)^2)$ are downward monotone in~$n$ modulo additive correction terms that vanish as $n\to\infty$ locally uniformly in $r>1$.
 As~$r\mapsto X_n(r)$ is continuous in the continuum model, the local uniformity is then extracted from Dini's Theorem.

 In order to adapt this reasoning to our setting, we need to supply an argument for continuity.
 This can be achieved by extending the definition of~$x\mapsto\wt D(0,x)$ to all~$x\in\R^d$ as follows: Let $\dist_\infty$ denote the $\ell^\infty$-distance on~$\R^d$ and let $h\colon[0,1]^d\times\{0,1\}^d\to[0,1]$ be defined by